 Merchants have already seen the savings in debit card payment processing.
 While the fees may vary depending on whether a PIN is used, the type of card used, and whether it is contactless, there is no doubt debit cards are cheaper.

-Increasingly, in Canada, we see the e-Transfer for Business solution powered by Interac gain significant traction, particularly when it comes to recurring and subscription payments.
+Increasingly, in Canada, we see the Interac e-Transfer® for Business solution powered by Interac Corp. gain significant traction, particularly when it comes to recurring and subscription payments.
 As companies begin to factor in the expense of credit card fees, they are looking for a better solution.
-And for software-as-a-solution platforms, VoPay’s e-Transfer for Business solution has become a simple, convenient, and secure way to send and receive near real-time payments at scale directly from one bank account to another using our powerful API integration.
+And for software-as-a-solution platforms, the Interac e-Transfer for Business solution has become a simple, convenient, and secure way to send and receive near real-time payments at scale directly from one bank account to another using our powerful API integration.
 Overall, bank account payments have become the safer, more affordable way to go.

 Every time a client uses a credit card to make a purchase or pay a bill, several fees are attached to each transaction.
 The reality is the cost of accepting credit card payments has far-reaching effects that most businesses don’t even consider.